Colonial-Dev/fishtank/README.md

 COMMIT toolbox
 ```

-The harness for shell-based definitions provides several tools for setting up your container.
+The harness for definitions provides several tools for setting up your container.
 - All Containerfile directives like `RUN` and `ADD` are polyfilled as shell functions, and generally act the same as their real counterparts.
   - (The most notable exception is pipes and redirections in `RUN` - you must wrap them in an `sh -c` to execute them wholly inside the working container.)
 - The `CFG` and `PRESET` directives, which let you: